The Magic Treehouse

-The Magic Treehouse is the debut album from Ooberman, released in October 1999 on Independiente Records.
+The Magic Treehouse is the debut studio album by English band Ooberman.
+It was released on 25 October 1999 through Independiente Records.
 The album was produced by Stephen Street, known for his work with the Smiths and Blur, among others.

 The album peaked at #79 on the UK Albums Chart.
 Four singles were released from the album – "Blossoms Falling", "Million Suns", "Tears From A Willow" and "Shorley Wall".
 All four singles charted on the UK singles chart, with "Blossoms Falling" (1999) peaking at #39.
 An earlier version of "Shorley Wall" had previously been the lead track of the Shorley Wall EP released by the band on Tugboat Records.
 A demo recording of "Sugar Bum" was released as a single on Graham Coxon's Transcopic label in May 1998.